opendocsg/slw-judgments-backfill/2010_SGHC_373/report.md

 **_First Issue –Did the issues form the subject matter of a valid and binding compromise agreement?_**

 40     The overarching question in the present matter is whether the issues raised by the defendants were the subject matter of a compromise agreement; and, if so, what was the _consequence_ of compromising those issues.
-In determining the definition of “compromise”, reference is made to the Court of Appeal decision _Gay Choon Ing v Loh Sze Ti Terence Peter_ and another appeal [2009] 2 SLR(R) 332 (“ _Gay Choon Ing_ ”) where the observations of David Foskett, _The Law and Practice of Compromise_ (Sweet & Maxwell, 6th Ed, 2005) (“ _Foskett_ ”) at para 1-01 were endorsed (at [41]):
+In determining the definition of “compromise”, reference is made to the Court of Appeal decision _Gay Choon Ing v Loh Sze Ti Terence Peter_ and another appeal <span class="citation">[2009] 2 SLR(R) 332</span> (“ _Gay Choon Ing_ ”) where the observations of David Foskett, _The Law and Practice of Compromise_ (Sweet & Maxwell, 6th Ed, 2005) (“ _Foskett_ ”) at para 1-01 were endorsed (at [41]):

  Compromise can be defined as the settlement of dispute by mutual concession , its essential